What is a Sensory Deprivation Tank

 In this video they opted to just use a blow up type pool and added the salt.
 It works, but they said it was cold for the model, so you will still need supplies like a filtration system, and a heater too.

-The sensory deprivation tank was initially designed to isolate the user from anything that can stimulate the brain.
+The DIY Sensory Deprivation Tank was initially designed to isolate the user from anything that can stimulate the brain.
 It was intended to keep one’s mind away from anything that can interrupt or prevent the body from achieving a deeply relaxed state.

 This is still the norm with many floatation therapy experiences but some newer float tank designs have incorporated features that are totally opposite to the mind isolation it was first designed for.

-Nowadays, there are float tanks that have lights and speakers in them that the user can control for his/ her enjoyment.
+Nowadays, there are DIY Sensory Deprivation Tank that have lights and speakers in them that the user can control for his/ her enjoyment.
 These innovations simply cater to the reality that some people prefer to relax with music and dim lights rather than in total silence and darkness in a small space.

 Remember this when you come up with your own build.
 Keep in mind that you have every right to make it suit your personal preferences.
 That way, you can have a float experience that’s greatly rewarding and most enjoyable every time you go in.